Skip to content

 Not much of a shift, but you get the point ;) Do more research to define better priors!

-One of the upsides of having distributions instead of exact estimates for our coeffients is that we can build many visualizations showing our uncertainties in estimations and predictions.
+One of the upsides of having distributions instead of exact estimates for our coefficients is that we can build many visualizations showing our uncertainties in estimations and predictions.
 The bmrs package has a lot built in, and the tidybayes offers many more.
 As an example, here is a plot of how weight wt influence the miles per gallon mpg, including our 95% uncertainty interval:

 plot(marginal_effects(fit2, effects = "wt"))